Welcome to AddisonBlogs

 What my grandmother meant about worshipping God every day could best be described as a theocentric view of Heaven.
 Theo means God, and centric means centered.
 A God-centered view of Heaven focuses on the time we spend in God’s presence or giving praise to God.
 But, just like when I’m riding my bike and praising God, it’s not like I’m trapped in a temple, unable to leave to do anything else.
 And remember, God is omnipresent, so it’s not like I’m ever out of His presence.

 An anthropocentric view of Heaven is human-centered.
 For many who’ve been especially hard hit by the death of a loved one, they may want more than anything to be reunited with them in Heaven.
 It’s not that they don’t want to see God, but that they want to hold their loved ones again.
 Anthropocentric views go further than that.
 It can also focus on peace between people.
 For those who have been marginalized on earth, they may strongly desire in Heaven to be accepted and celebrated.
 It’s not that one stops being black or white or any other people group.
 We keep our languages, we keep our cultures.
-But the part where we look down on someone else for not being like us, that goes away.
+But the part where we look down on someone else for not being like us goes away.

 A cosmocentric view of Heaven is earth-centered, or better put, creation-centered.
 The restoration of the universe means a lot to people who’ve grown tired of the environmental degradation, the extinction of God’s animals, the inability to breathe clean air and drink clean water and eat clean food.
 When my wife came to the US, she marveled how blue the sky was here, because in China, the air pollution clouded the skies too much.
 I remember on an especially clean day in China, the sky was so blue I stopped to take pictures, as did everyone else.
 For others, a cosmocentric view of Heaven means the opportunity to practice extreme sports, knowing they would never get hurt.
 Or they could interact with animals that would have normally been a mortal danger.